ionous/tell/README.md

 * **interpreted string** ( double quotes ): `"backslashes indicate escaped characters."`<sup>\[1]</sup>
 * **number**: 64-bit int or float numbers optionally starting with `+`/`-`; floats can have exponents `[e|E][|+/-]...`; hex values can be specified with `0x`notation.
 Like json, but unlike yaml: Inf and NaN are not supported. _( may expand to support https://go.dev/ref/spec#Integer_literals, etc. as needed. )_  _( **TBD**: the implementation currently produces floats, and only floats. that's to match json, but what's best? )_

-A scalar value always appears on a single line.
-There is no null keyword, null is implicit where no explicit value was provided.
+A scalar value must always appears on a single line.
+There is no null keyword, null is implicit where no explicit value was provided. ( Heredocs support multiline strings. )

 _( It is sad that hex colors can't live as `#ffffff`.
 Maybe it would have been cool to use lua style comments ( -- ) instead of yaml hashes.
 For now, comments are defined as a hash followed by a space while i keep thinking about it. )_